chiarasarmiento/online-website-form/README.md

-<h1>Project Description</h1>
-I was tasked with creating a new iteration of templated forms at my previous company.
-I worked on a team and had the opportunity to redesign both the visual layout and the functionalities to align with the approved design.
+# Website Form Templates

+30+ templated online forms now being used on numerous WordPress websites across the United States and the Philippines.

+## Demo

+You can see the live demo [here](https://web6.proweaverlinks.com/TRAINING/bakerpharmacy/sample-application).